smithy-lang/smithy/docs/source/1.0/spec/core/behavior-traits.rst

     * - outputToken
       - ``string``
       - The path to the operation output member that contains an optional continuation token.
-When this value is present in operation output, it indicates that there are more results to retrieve.
+When this value is present and not empty in operation output, it indicates that there are more results to retrieve.
         To get the next page of results, the client passes the received output continuation token to the input continuation token of the next request.
         This output member MUST NOT be marked as ``required`` and SHOULD target a string shape.
 It can, but SHOULD NOT target a map shape.

         When contained within a service, a paginated operation MUST either configure ``outputToken`` on the operation itself or inherit it from